AshridgeTechnologies/elemento/stories/Formula improvements Part 3.md

 - Avoiding floating point errors
 - More argument checking at design time eg in Record Function
 - Full type checking!
+- Typed editors - popup properties editor forms based on the typof the function call or object
 - Find a way to ensure that fixed values are the correct types (esp booleans)